 Domestic Installer Course

-Our Domestic Installer Course is aimed at anyone who is 18+ and cannot afford either the time or cost associated with all the other courses mentioned below.
-Essentially, it is for people looking to get on the first rung of the ladder within the industry who are focusing on domestic installations rather than industrial and commercial.
+Our Domestic Installer Course is aimed at anyone who is 18+ and cannot afford either the time or cost associated with all of the other training routes mentioned above.

-The course is split up into 4 individual courses (Key stage course, Level 2 inspection and testing course, Part P course and 17th edition course) which will give you the key knowledge, skills and competency to become a Domestic Installer.
-It will also allow you to apply to join a Part P scheme provider (NICEIC/ELECSA/NAPIT) and self-certify that your electrical work meets current building regulations.
+If you already have tool skills or are an associate tradesperson, then we would suggest our Domestic Electrician Course, which is split up into 4 individual courses (Keystage course, Level 2 Inspection and Testing course, Part P course and 18th Edition Course) which will give you the key knowledge, practical skills and competency to become a Domestic Installer.